School district: Europe

-In European history, as in much of the world, religious (confessional), linguistic, and ethnic divisions have been a significant factor in school organization.
-This paradigm is shifting.

 In England and Wales, school boards were established in 1870, and abolished in 1902, with the county council and county borough councils becoming the local education authorities.

 In France, the system of the carte scolaire was dismantled by the beginning of the 2007 school year.
 More school choice has been given to French students; however, priority is given to those who meet the following criteria: